darkoverlordofdata/dilithium/readme.md

 ## li2
 A project template generator using Liquid templates.
+Originally created to generate dilithium projects, li2 could be used for any language.

-Kind of like jekyll, but for code.
+Think jekyll, but for code.

 Currently, there are 5 templates: